Make a difference in the lives of youth by becoming a youth education mentor.

 - Spring sessions run from mid-February to late-April

 Choose the mentor category that’s right for you:

-High school ambassadors are boys and girls who are currently in high school.
-As a high school ambassador you will share insight into the life of a high school student and act as a positive role model.
+You are currently in high school grades 10 through 12.
+You can give grade seven students the most insight into the life of a high school student and act as a positive role model.

 What it takes to be a mentor

 Each mentor must complete the following: